11 Best Free NetFlow Analyzers

 For some time, NetFlow analysis has been one of the core strategies relied on by IT administrators to conduct real-time network monitoring.
 So much of an enterprise-grade service’s reliability rests on its bandwidth performance.
 It is in this area that NetFlow analyzers are worth their weight in gold.
 With a NetFlow analysis tool, an administrator can see how efficiently data is transferred across a network without relying on the large volumes of stored data that regular packet capture procedures create.

-Here is our list of the best free NetFlow Analyzers:
+Here is our list of the best free NetFlow analyzers:

 1. ManageEngine NetFlow Analyzer (FREE EDITION) This paid traffic analysis system uses NetFlow as well as other traffic protocols and is available in a Free edition.
 Runs on Windows Server and Linux.
 Start a 30-day free trial.